-- The secretary of the board provides the relevant throughcare case manager with a copy of the letter they send to a prisoner, informing the prisoner of the decision of the board about whether the prisoner has been granted parole or not.
-The throughcare case manager can go through the letter with the prisoner and also obtain further information from the secretary if necessary. - Where the board makes a decision about the parole of a prisoner contrary to the recommendation contained in the report of the probation and parole officer, a meeting may be held with the officer, the throughcare support officer and the prisoner to discuss the board's reasons for decision.
+- the Secretary of the Board provides the relevant Throughcare case manager with a copy of the relevant minutes relating to a prisoner, informing the prisoner of the decision of the Board about whether the prisoner has been granted parole or not.
+The Throughcare case manager can go through the letter with the prisoner and also obtain further information from the Secretary if necessary. - where the Board makes a decision about the parole of a prisoner contrary to the recommendation contained in the report of the probation and parole officer, a meeting may be held with the officer, the Throughcare support officer and the prisoner to discuss the Board's reasons for decision.

 NAAJA has been advised that if the prisoner wishes to make an application to be present at the meeting of the Board which considers his or her application for parole, then this can be facilitated by the Throughcare case manager and any such application will be considered on its merits.
 Further, NAAJA have been advised the Board will consider any written submissions that are made on behalf of a prisoner about parole.
-The Board also regularly refers Aboriginal prisoners who would be assisted by legal representation or additional throughcare support to NAAJA.
+The Board also regularly refers Aboriginal prisoners who would be assisted by legal representation or additional Throughcare support to NAAJA.

-Unfortunately NAAJA throughcare scheme lost funding from mid-2020.
+Unfortunately NAAJA Throughcare scheme lost funding from mid-2020.
 However, received renewed financial support in 2021.
-The NAAJA throughcare parole specific case manager role resumed its functioning in late 2021.
+The NAAJA Throughcare parole specific case manager role resumed its functioning in late 2021.